Hawk-Center/hawk-backtester/BACKTESTER.md

 - **Type:** `Vec<WeightEvent>`
 - **Format:**
   Each `WeightEvent` should contain:
-  - `timestamp`: The point in time when rebalancing should occur.
+  - `timestamp`: The date when rebalancing should occur, formatted as Month/Day/Year (e.g., "01/15/2023").
   - `weights`: A `HashMap<Arc<str>, f64>` mapping assets to desired allocations.
 Weights are expressed as decimals (e.g., 0.7 for 70%).

 ### User-Configurable Parameters

 - **Initial Portfolio Value:** A `f64` value representing the starting cash available (e.g., 10,000.0).
 - **Chronology of Data:**
-  Both `prices` and `weight_events` must be sorted in chronological order (ascending timestamps) for correct simulation operation.
+  Both `prices` and `weight_events` must be sorted in chronological order (ascending dates) for correct simulation operation.

 ## Output Structure